AnujaNagare/SkillsDataAccess/README.md

 If you are new to Alexa, first complete the [tutorial to build the Flash Cards sample skill](https://developer.amazon.com/public/community/post/Tx2YNDI2WP6O21S/New-Alexa-Skills-Kit-Template-Step-by-Step-Guide-to-Build-a-Flash-Cards-Skill) .

-### The skill
+### The skill - State Pop
 Let's assume that you have an Alexa Skill that expects the user to say the name of a US State.
 You can design the skill using the AMAZON.US_STATE built-in slot type.
 The user says "Florida" and the Alexa responds with "the population of Florida is twenty million".
 The skill will send an Intent and Slot to your code with the following structure:

 * Intent: **StateRequestIntent**
 * Slot: **usstate**   (Florida)

-Go ahead and setup your skill using the Interaction Model found in:
+Go ahead and setup your skill using invocation name "state pop", and use the Interaction Model found in:
 * [speechAssets/IntentSchema.json](./SpeechAssets/IntentSchema.json)
 * [speechAssets/SampleUtterances.txt](./SpeechAssets/SampleUtterances.txt)